MSU-AI/AI-firewall/README.md

 Satya | major | year | interests<br>
 <p></p>

-# How to set the App
+# How to set up the App
 ## 1. First, clone the repository
 ```
 git clone https://github.com/MSU-AI/AI-Firewall
 ```
-Then, remember to have all the requirements installed, for this run the bellow code.
+Then, remember to have all the requirements installed, for this run the code bellow.
 ```
 python3 -m pip install -r requirements.txt
 ```